-- Curriculum profile — showing evidence of your curriculum and aligning with WA State Early Learning and Development Guidelines.
+- Curriculum profile — showing evidence of your curriculum goals and aligning with WA State Early Learning and Development Guidelines.
 This happens automatically inside Educa, where centers can pre-load any curriculum and share with parents.

 - Mentoring of staff on curriculum — Educa has a mentor teacher feedback feature where teachers can invite mentors to review all of their written interactions and reflections.

 Educa has a role to play in 7 of the 8 component factors in this section.
 For instance: